JDDoesDev/presentations/osmi.md

 # **IT NEEDS TO BE TALKED ABOUT**

 Note:
-- The conversation needs to be started
+- I want you to be comfortable having a conversation
-- The stigma needs to be erased and the first step is opening up the conversation
+- Take away the fear and stigma by talking
 - And you people are here.
 You're taking the right steps.
 Even if you don't have mental illness yourself, thank you!

 <!--s-->